Isagenix Review: Science-Based or Expensive Scam?

 The $1500 Ultimate Pak is the most expensive, with multiple samplers to share with your unsuspecting family and friends.

-The Bedtime Belly Buster Bundle has this claim to promote its protein shake-based system: “Did you know that consuming protein before bedtime can help you feel fuller and boost your metabolic rate?” *This is bullshit, BTW*
+The Bedtime Belly Buster Bundle has this claim to promote its protein shake-based system: “Did you know that consuming protein before bedtime can help you feel fuller and boost your metabolic rate?” *This is total BS, BTW*

 Isagenix is so intent on selling you every possible product, they even claim that their essential oils help with weight loss.
 “Don’t go into your weight loss journey without every possible advantage!
 Maintain momentum with your results by using targeted Essence by Isagenix Essential Oil products that support your weight loss goals.”